mxro/maxrohde-web/content/posts/2015/2015-01-27-rendering-beautiful-pdf-documents-with-calibre/index.md

 ---
-title: "Rendering Beautiful PDF Documents with Calibre"
+title: 'Rendering Beautiful PDF Documents with Calibre'
-date: "2015-01-27"
+date: '2015-01-27'
 tags:
-  - "productivity"
+  - 'productivity'
 ---

 The free software [Calibre](http://calibre-ebook.com/) allows to convert various ebook formats (such as EPUB and MOBI) into PDF documents.